-A freelance writer, my writing reflects my broad range of interests, including travel, lifestyle, food, corporate, business, science, culture and personal comment (op ed).
+Writing under my own personal byline covers a broad range of interests, including travel, lifestyle, food, corporate, business, science, culture and personal comment (op ed).
 I am also currently working on two books, an autobiography that deals with life choices, loss, grief and travel, and a semi-biographical work that looks at the migration of Indians to East Africa.

 What it's really like to adopt a toddler